Research

 Methodology

-• Iterative prototyping and evaluation
+• Iterative prototyping of wearable haptic devices

 Research Areas